HRNavaei/Cheshman-Khooni/README.md

 # Cheshman-Khooni
-A 2D game which I made by Game-Maker engine in 2012.
+A 2D game which I made by Game-Maker engine in 2012 as a kid.

 Recommend you to give it a try!